Teacher tip: Use animated videos to help your child learn to make inferences

 Videos let your child practice the skill of making inferences without having to worry about the mechanics of reading, like decoding words.
 I suggest wordless animated videos because they require your child to infer an entire plot.
 That means a lot of practice.

 The Oscar-nominated short film Oktapodi is a fun video to do this with.
-(Be sure to watch this video before sharing it, to make sure it’s appropriate for your child.)
+(Watch this video before sharing it, to make sure it’s appropriate for your child.)

-As you and your child watch the video together, ask her questions.
+As you and your child watch the video together, ask your child questions.

-• What’s the man’s job?
+• What is the man’s job?
 How do you know?

 • How does the orange octopus/pink octopus/man feel?
 How do you know?
 (You can ask this throughout the video.)